FirelyTeam/firely-docs/vonk/configuration/hosting.rst

 	+ or go to your `System`, open the `Advanced system settings` --> `Environment variables` and create a new variable with the name :code:`VONK_Hosting:CertificatePassword` and the value set to your password

-*   You can choose to comment-out the ``HttpPort`` setting, so Vonk will no longer be available through unsecured http.
+*   You can choose to comment-out the ``HttpPort`` setting, so Firely Server will no longer be available through unsecured http.